 Lacecap and mophead hydrangeas like Hydrangea macrophylla "Bridal Bouquet" flower on old / last season's wood - so you just need to deadhead them while keeping the main branch structure in place.
 If they are in pots, you can hard prune them to keep them to a good manageable size, and in a nice overall dome shape.
 Plus it is good to then clear away any dead, spindly, crossing or crowded stems.
 Always prune down to just above a pair of strong juicy buds.

 Other kinds of hydrangeas like Hydrangea paniculata "Limelight" and Hydrangea arborescens “Annabelle” flower on new wood – new spring growth.
-So you can prune them almost / down to the ground.
-With Hydrangea paniculata "Limelight", it is a good idea to establish a basic framework of 3-4 strong stems approx 30cm tall in the early years - and then prune back to this low framework every year.
-This will produce blooms on sturdier stems.
+So you can prune them almost / down to the ground if you like.
+With Hydrangea paniculata "Limelight", it is a good idea to establish a basic framework of 3-4 strong stems approx 30cm tall in the early years, and then just prune to maintain size and stimulate new growth.